marecl/MULoader/README.md

 #### Reader
 1. Copy platform.local.txt to arduino/hardware/avr/[version] (remember to use it only with Reader)
 2. Upload MULoaderReader to target
-3. Scan tag and watch stuff appearing in Serial Monitor
+3. Scan tags in their respectful order

+You can omit first step if you only want to watch stuff.
 Remember to uncomment define at the beginning of Reader code, otherwise you won't see anything :)

 ### Tag memory layout (MIFARE 1K)